 Despite being the fifth-largest city in Germany, Frankfurt is not exactly a major tourist destination.
 This doesn’t mean that the vibrant metropolis is not worth visiting.
 Frankfurt is also a great base for anyone wanting to explore the beautiful state of Hesse.
-There are plenty of charming old towns and medieval castles near the city, while the closest forest lies just half an hour away from the centre.
+There are plenty of beautiful places near Frankfurt, including charming old towns and medieval castles, while the closest forest lies just half an hour away from the centre.

 You don’t need more than two days to cover Frankfurt’s main highlights.
 So if you want to go on a wee adventure just outside the city, like travelling along Germany’s Romantic road and strolling through twisting streets with half-timbered houses, check out these beautiful places near Frankfurt.